We care for our patients in all facets of their cancer experience

 The Multidisciplinary Teams at the San involve health professionals from numerous areas, and may include medical oncologists, genetic oncologists, radiation oncologists, surgeons, social workers, physiotherapists, palliative care specialists, radiologists, pathologists, nurses, case managers, and cancer support professionals.

-For more information about our multidisciplinary cancer teams,
+For more information about our multidisciplinary cancer team meetings please contact

 Multidisciplinary Cancer Teams are currently in place at the San for: